-The Company's exposure to foreign currency risk is limited to sales in USD, GDP and EUR, certain purchases of inventory in USD, GBP and EUR, and its note receivable.
+The Company's exposure to foreign currency risk is limited to sales in USD, GBP and EUR, certain purchases of inventory in USD, GBP and EUR.
 The Company does not use any form of hedging against fluctuations in foreign exchange.